What is Modern Muslimah Achievers?

 Who is your inspiration?

-As a Muslim woman, have you faced any difficulties in the workplace?
-And How did you overcome/deal with them?
+As a Muslim woman, have you faced any difficulties – whether it was donning the hijab/niqab or discrimination in the work place or anything else?
+And How did you overcome/deal with it?

 Share a funny or embarrassing moment you faced during the course of your work or dawah.